crest-summit/summit-docs/docs/Management/Sponsor Editor.md

 **Management / Sponsor Editor**

 The Sponsor Management section was designed as a tool to manage the Sponsors in Summit.
 A Promoted Sponsor is one for which the official name, type, VT Identifier and any applicable abbreviation has been included.
-Also included in Promoted Sponsors is a keyword field from which OVPR can manage specific requirements and notification (see Sponsor Keywords section below).
+Also included in Promoted Sponsors is a keyword field from which OVPRI can manage specific requirements and notification (see Sponsor Keywords section below).

 # Overview
 ![Sponsor](../images/management/ManSpo_SponsorNav.jpg)